uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 3.4: Enabling issues on your respository

-To create milestones for your final project, select the "issues" tab, and click the "milestones" button (Figure 3.5).
+To create milestones for your final project, select the "Issues" tab, and click the "milestones" button (Figure 3.5).

 ![figure7.3.5.png](img/figure7.3.5.png)